Best iPad for Reading iMore 2021

 - Overkill if only for reading

-- Could soon be replaced
+- Could get replaced very soon

-The best iPad Pro on the market
+The best iPad for reading

 Credits — The team that worked on this guide

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
 Penn State (go Nittany Lions) graduate here, also a huge fan of the New England Patriots.
 Thanks for reading. @bryanmwolfe